mercury-hpc/mercury/README.md

 Replace "X" with the version number of the package.

-(Optional) If you checked out the sources using git and want to build the testing suite (which requires the kwsys submodule), you need to issue from the root of the source directory the following command:
+(Optional) If you checked out the sources using git (without the --recursive option) and want to build the testing suite (which requires the kwsys submodule) or use checksums (which requires the mchecksum submodule), you need to issue from the root of the source directory the following command:

     git submodule update --init